-The PM&R Sports Medicine Fellowship at Mayo Clinic Sports Medicine Center in downtown Minneapolis, Minnesota, is a one-year accredited program in primary care sports medicine.
-The fellowship is sponsored by Mayo Clinic Sports Medicine Center, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.
+The PM&R Sports Medicine Fellowship at Mayo Clinic Square in downtown Minneapolis, Minnesota, is a one-year accredited program in primary care sports medicine.
+The fellowship is sponsored by Mayo Clinic Sports Medicine, which is a division of the Department of Orthopedic Surgery.

-This fellowship involves the primary care of patients with sports, fitness or recreational activity-related injuries that adversely affect their ability to participate in physical activity.
-As a fellow, you spend the majority of your time at the Sports Medicine Center in Minneapolis, but also spend one day a week at Mayo Clinic's campus in Rochester.
+This fellowship involves the care of patients with sports, fitness, or recreational activity-related injuries that adversely affect their ability to participate in physical activity.
+As a fellow, you spend the majority of your time at Mayo Clinic Square in Minneapolis, but also spend one day a week at Mayo Clinic's campus in Rochester, Minnesota.

 - Pediatric Sports Medicine